 Democrats seem to want to defend to the death the failing American educational system.
 Our schools lack discipline, partly because irresponsibly apathetic parents are flooding our schools with undisciplined children with distorted, pop-culture-fed values who then infect other children (who actually want to learn).
 Every child with even a hint of a “disability” (that includes insane “diagnoses” such as Oppositional Defiant Disorder…are you kidding me?) has “rights,” while the children of responsible parents have to content themselves with getting what they can from a day’s instructions because teachers are forced to spend inordinate amounts of time trying to maintain discipline in the classrooms rather than actually teach (want to blame teachers?
 While granted some are not competent, you try teaching a room full of brats who’s parents think each is individually “special…”).

-Liberal attitudes about political correctness goes way too far at times (I want to be able to say what I want, when I want, and without censor or sanction.
-Don’t like it?
+Liberal attitudes about political correctness goes way too far at times (I want to be able to say what I want...when I want...and without censor or sanction.
+Don’t like what I have to say?
 TS!).

 I’ve always been a rabid proponent of universally affordable health care and I sympathize with aspects of the Occupy movement, but Democrats have failed to sell it properly.
 They've also failed to seize on the discontent the Occupy movement represents and parlay it into an intra-party movement like the Republicans have the Tea Party discontent (although the extremist within the Occupy movement need to leave the destruction and aggression alone).